softwareQinc/qpp/README.md

 (for good C++11 support)
 - [Eigen 3](http://eigen.tuxfamily.org) linear algebra library.
-I assume here that the library is installed in `$HOME/eigen`, although the location may vary, e.g. if the libary was installed with a package manager.
+I assume here that the library is installed in `$HOME/eigen`, although the location may vary, e.g. if the libary was installed using a package manager.
 - Quantum++ library located in `$HOME/qpp`

 ##### Optional